-Westminster has the highest population of rough sleepers in the country, and many of these people have complex and multiple mental and physical long-term conditions29.
-Evidence shows that 42% of people who sleep rough in Westminster have one or more support need, including alcohol/drug dependency and/or mental health conditions30.
+Westminster has a high number of homeless households and the highest population of rough sleepers in the country, many of which include people with complex and multiple mental and physical long-term conditions29.
+Evidence shows that 42% of people who sleep rough in Westminster have one or more support need, including alcohol and drug dependency, and/or mental health conditions30.
 Rough sleeping is a unique challenge to Westminster's health and care system and one that we can best understand and address through collaboration and integration.
 We will work across organisations as part of the forthcoming Westminster City Council Rough Sleeping Strategy to prioritise the complex health conditions associated with rough sleeping and homelessness.